kroSiuffi2712/dboarprototype/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### `npm install`:
+### install the project dependencies
-After cloning the repository, you need to install the project dependencies.
+After cloning the repository, you need to install the project dependencies. `npm install`

 ## Environment Variables Setup:
 Before running the project, make sure to configure the environment variables.
 Create a `.env` file in the root directory of the project with the following settings: